-4.19 FINAL REQUIREMENTS AND FEES.
+- 4.19 FINAL REQUIREMENTS AND FEES.
 Steps toward the M.S. and Ph.D. degrees are outlined in sections 5.00 and 6.00.
 Deadlines shown in these tables should be noted and the master schedule should be consulted for specific dates.
-The advisor(s) pays for their bound copy.
-The chemistry department pays for the bound copy that becomes a part of the chair's library.

-4.20 PETITION AND APPEAL PROCEDURE.
+The advisor(s) pays for their bound copy. - 4.20 PETITION AND APPEAL PROCEDURE.
 The Department's Admissions Committee functions as the Petitions Committee (Candidacy, Examination and Petitions Committee) for graduate student appeals or requests of temporary relief from a departmental academic regulation.
 Issues between the graduate student and advisor(s) are mediated by the Director of Graduate Studies but may be referred to the Petitions Committee for final resolution.

 PROCEDURE: A written appeal or petition with appropriate supportive materials is submitted to the petitions committee via the Director of Graduate Studies, the Graduate Administrative Assistant or any committee member.
 The committee considers issues with input from the Director of Graduate Studies for students that do not have an advisor, the student's advisor, the student's Doctoral Advisory Committee and other relevant sources.
-The committee makes a judgment, which is communicated to the student, the student's advisor and appropriate departmental personnel.
+The committee makes a judgment, which is communicated to the student, the student's advisor, and appropriate departmental personnel.
 Judgments are presented in the agenda of the next departmental meeting and may be discussed or modified.
 Reviewed judgments are put into action by the Department.
 Judgments are normally accepted by the faculty, but the petition committee's decision can be appealed directly to the faculty at a regular faculty meeting.